OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

     List<ResourceFile> inputFiles,
     string outputContainerSasUrl)
 {
-    Console.WriteLine("Adding {0} tasks toojob [{1}]...", inputFiles.Count, jobId);
+    Console.WriteLine("Adding {0} tasks to job [{1}]...", inputFiles.Count, jobId);

-    // Create a collection toohold hello tasks that we'll be adding toohello job List<CloudTask> tasks = new List<CloudTask>();
+    // Create a collection to hold the tasks that we'll be adding to the job List<CloudTask> tasks = new List<CloudTask>();

-    // Create each of hello tasks.
-Because we copied hello task application toothe
+    // Create each of the tasks.
+Because we copied the task application to the
-    // node's shared directory with hello pool's StartTask, we can access it via
+    // node's shared directory with the pool's StartTask, we can access it via
-    // hello shared directory on hello node that hello task runs on. foreach (ResourceFile inputFile in inputFiles)
+    // the shared directory on the node that the task runs on. foreach (ResourceFile inputFile in inputFiles)
     {
         string taskId = "topNtask" + inputFiles.IndexOf(inputFile);